materialsproject/workshop/workshop/logistics/logistics.md

 An important aspect of the Materials Project API is the use of API keys to ensure we can control the amount of traffic that comes to the API.
 Otherwise, it's very easy for someone to take down the MP servers, making them unavailable for anyone.
 Your API key can be accessed via the Dashboard on <https://next-gen.materialsproject.org>:

-1. Login to your Materials Project account and find the API page in the top right hand corner
+1\.
+Got to <https://next-gen.materialsproject.org> and find the API page in the top right hand corner

 ![MP Dashboard](/logistics/mp_api_page.png)

-2. Your API is displayed in the middle under the `Your API Key` button after logging in.
+2\.
+Your API is displayed in the middle under the `Your API Key` heading after logging in.
 Keep this to yourself.

 ![API Key](/logistics/api_key.png)